tabreturn/thonny-py5mode/README.md

 ## Module Mode Sketches

 You can run a py5 [module mode](https://py5.ixora.io/tutorials/py5-modes/#module-mode) sketch using the standard Thonny run menu (*Run > Run current script*).
-Be sure to *py5 > Activate py5 mode for Thonny* (this should be checked).
+Be sure to select *py5 > Activate py5 mode for Thonny* first (this should be checked to run py5).
 As an example, you can try this code:

 ```python
 import py5